 This set of eight framed architectural prints comes from 18th century Italy.
 Each print features a sketch by Giovanni Battista Falda, from his book, Palazzi di Roma.
 The book was published in 1655 as a collaboration with Pietro Ferrerio.
-In 1961, each sketch was affixed to cream colored backing paper and surrounded by an ebony and giltwood frame, as indicated by a signature on one of the backing papers.
+In 1961, each sketch was affixed to cream colored backing paper, as indicated by a signature on one of the backing papers.
+More recently, they were framed in simple and elegant ebony and giltwood frames with glass.
 The sketches depict famous Italian Renaissance architecture and are accompanied with Italian descriptions.

 (As seen in the main photo, starting at the top and moving from left to right)